-The AIT Library will endeavor to meet the needs of all our students with disabilities, ensuring that you have equal access to all our library facilities and resources.
+At TUS Midlands Library, we will endeavour to meet the needs of all our students with disabilities, ensuring that you have equal access to all our library facilities and resources.
 If you need additional support whilst in the library please make yourself known at the issue desk and a member of staff will help you.

 Library Ireland Week will take place from Sunday 4th December to Saturday 10th December 2022!
 The theme for the week is ‘Libraries as Places of Sanctuary’ #LIW22 @LAIonline

-In collaboration with the Disability Services, library has new furniture in two newly designated areas to support “Quiet Areas” for staff and students.
-These areas are located in the Nursing Library reading room (on the right of the main library) and down in the right corner at the back of the main library.
+In collaboration with the Disability Services, the library has acquired some new furniture.
+These chairs are placed in two newly designated areas to support “Quiet Areas” for staff and students.
+One of the areas is located in the Nursing Library reading room and the second area is at the back of the library.

 These areas are designed to be a place of respite and calm, to ease sensory overload by reducing external noise for anyone using them.
 These chairs feel like you really are in a cocoon and are provided to help anyone who may be experiencing stress or anxiety or for students who want to go and just have a quiet meditative space.